ecs160ss12019/FastInvSqrt/README.md

 ## Members
 ### Nicola Mussi
 <p>New at Java programming but has some experience making games using various languages and tools.
 Very, very, very enthusiastic about this project.
 Usually wears blue 24/7.
 Will "git push -f origin master" when really lazy.</p>
+### James Huang
+<p> Has a little bit of experience programming in Java.
+Plays lots of games on his free time and is very excited about being able to make one. </p>